 Washington, D.C.
-August 11, 2010 - As of 12:01 a.m.
-Washington, D.C. time, August 12, 2010, the fixed spread over LIBOR for IFLs with average repayment maturities greater than 12 years will decrease due to a reduction in projected funding costs for these loans.
-The specific decrease will vary according to the average repayment maturity of the new loan at commitment (i.e., at Board approval).
-The pricing for loans with an average repayment maturity of 12 years or less will remain unchanged (1).
+May 5, 2011 - As of 12:01 a.m.
+Washington, D.C. time, May 5, 2011, the fixed spread over LIBOR for IBRD Flexible Loans (IFL) with average repayment maturities greater than 12 years will decrease due to a reduction in projected funding costs for these loans.
+The specific decrease will vary according to the average repayment maturity of the new loan at commitment (i.e., at World Bank Board approval).
+The pricing for loans with average repayment maturities of 12 years or less will remain unchanged.
+(1)

-The new fixed spreads shown in the table below will apply to all loans signed on or after August 13, 2010, local time at the place of signing.
-Current pricing information is also available on the lending rates page of the World Bank Treasury website.
+The new fixed spreads shown in the table below apply to all loans signed on or after May 6, 2011, local time at the place of signing.

 Maturity Premium (2)